Farbdrucker/Carcasonne/README.md

 Since more then 15 years I wanted to create a complete rectangle out of tiles based of the germen board game called **Carcasonne** after the french city with its famous castle.

 This project should end up helping me in succeeding my goal.

+See also [this](https://github.com/tsaglam/Carcassonne) implementation of the game.
+The repo also offers some example [tiles](https://github.com/tsaglam/Carcassonne/tree/master/src/main/resources/tiles).
 ## Install
 Create a new environment